david-a-joy/cm-microtissue-struct/README.md

 ./simulate_3d_aggregate_mixing.py
 ```

-The examples below assume the scripts are being run with this method.
+The examples below assume the scripts are being run with the in-place install method.

 ## Simulating aggregate distributions